findexchange/nginx-basic-auth/README.md

 # nginx-basic-auth

-A simple nginx template for challenging basic auth
+A simple nginx template for challenging basic auth.
+See docker-compose.yml for example of usage.